kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 * The yaw inertia, $$I_{zz}$$ in [$$kg \cdot m^2$$]
 * The roll/yaw product of inertia, $$I_{xz}$$ in [$$kg \cdot m^2$$]

-All four of these inertial parameters are non-trivial to obtain and will be in the scope of our discussion.
+All four inertial parameters are non-trivial to obtain and will be in scope of our discussion.

 ## Data treatment

-The NHTSA light vehicle inertial parameter database contains measurements for a variety of different passenger vehicles in different loading loading conditions.
-Measurements that have ballast in the vehicle are excluded.
+The NHTSA Light Vehicle Inertial Parameter Database contains measurements for a variety of different passenger vehicles in different loading loading conditions.
+Measurements that have ballast are excluded.
 If duplicate entry is found for a vehicle, only the first measurement is kept.

 The database provides a vehicle type code to describe the chassis style.
 Unfortunately, no key is provided for type code in the database.
 The best guess legend key and sample vehicles are shown below.

-* **4S** - four door sedan - _1987 Ford Temp, 1991 Honda Accord LX_
+* **4S** - four door sedan - _1987 Ford Tempo, 1991 Honda Accord LX_
 * **2S** - two door sedan - _1998 Chevrolet Metro, 1986 BMW 325i_
 * **SW** - station wagon - _1979 Datsun 210, 1986 Buick Century Estate_
 * **PU** - pick up truck - _1986 Chevrolet S-10 Pickup, 1998 Toyota Tacoma_